Best Air Compressors for 2024

 Pancake Air Compressor

 Pancake air compressors use a round, flatter tank style with the motor and pump on top.
 They’re highly portable and stable with a relatively small footprint.
-These are a favorite among trim carpenters.
+These are a favorite among trim carpenters but I also see a lot of roofers using them due to some models including higher CFM ratings.

 Hot Dog Air Compressor

 A “hot dog” air compressor uses a single, longer cylinder-shaped tank with the motor and pump up top.
 Smaller capacity models are similar in footprint to pancake designs while larger capacities tend to take up more room.
-Some models may have a wheel system built into the frame.
+Some models may include a wheel system built into the frame.
+Tank sizes vary on these but generally, they fall between 1 and 5 gallons.

 Twin Stack Air Compressor